 Southeast socked by rare snowstorm ahead of 'bomb cyclone' forecast to hit Northeast

-A handful of southern U.S. states were hit by a brutal winter storm Wednesday, with Florida, Georgia and South Carolina seeing a rare blast of snow and sleet — some for the first time in years.
+Much of the southeastern U.S. was slammed by a brutal winter storm Wednesday, with Florida, Georgia and South Carolina seeing a rare blast of snow and sleet — the worst snowstorm to hit some cities in decades.

 Forecasters have warned the same weather system could soon strengthen into a “bomb cyclone” as it continues to travel north on the East Coast.
 The storm could “produce strong, damaging winds — possibly resulting in downed trees, power outages and coastal flooding,” according to the National Weather Service (NWS).

-Floridians in Tallahassee saw snow for the first time in 28 years, which resident Laura Donaven was able to build a 6-inch tall snowman with.
+Floridians in Tallahassee saw snow for the first time in 28 years.

+The National Weather Service on Wednesday recorded 5 inches of snow and significant accumulations of ice in Charleston, South Carolina.
+Across the Georgia-South Carolina state line, the weather service reported 1.2 inches of snowfall in Savannah.

+Those are the highest accumulations recorded in either city since December 23, 1989, when Charleston saw a record 6 inches of snow.
+Savannah had 3.2 inches on the same date — its second-highest snowfall on record.

 "It was very neat to see.
-It had been since the early '90s since we got any snow like that," Donaven told The Associated Press.
+It had been since the early '90s since we got any snow like that," Laura Donaven told The Associated Press.
 "I made a snowball and threw it at my dad."

-Meanwhile, snow also blanketed the southern city of Savannah for the first time in eight years.

-William Shaw said that the city, forecast to see up to 2 inches of snow Wednesday, had an “eerie feeling.”
+William Shaw said that Savannah, forecast to see up to 2 inches of snow Wednesday, had an “eerie feeling.”

 "It almost seems the town is deserted just like in the last hurricane," Shaw said of Savannah.
 "There's no one on the street.
 It's got a little eerie feeling."